Caregiving: How to Turn Someone in Bed

-- Agree on a count, and then lift and move them to the side of the bed you're going to roll away from.
+- Agree on a count, and then lift and move them up and to the side of the bed they will be rolling away from.

-- Tuck in the drawsheet on the side of the bed that they will roll toward.
+- Tuck in the drawsheet on the side of the bed that the person will roll toward.

-- Help the person lie on their back with their knees bent.
+- Position the person.
+Help them lie on their back with their knees bent.
 If they can't bend their knees, cross one ankle over the other in the direction of the turn.
 Position their arms across their body.